Höegh Osaka: January 2015 grounding

-On 3 January 2015 Höegh Osaka was loaded at Southampton, Hampshire, United Kingdom with a ro-ro cargo of buses, construction equipment and Range Rover cars in addition to some unspecified cargo already on board.
+On 3 January 2015 Höegh Osaka was loaded at Southampton, England with a roll-on/roll-off cargo that included 1,300 vehicles including Jaguars, Land Rovers and Minis, 10 Optare buses and 105 JCB construction machines.
 More cargo was to be loaded at Bremerhaven, Germany, its next stop and then at Hamburg, Germany for more cargo and refuelling.
 This was a change from the normal route of Hamburg, Bremerhaven and then Southampton.

 A pilot embarked at 19:30 and the ship departed at 20:06.
 At 20:59, the ship made a starboard turn and entered the Thorn Channel travelling at 10 kn.
 After entering the channel speed increased to 12 kn.
 At 21:09, Höegh Osaka made a port turn at the West Bramble Buoy and developed a severe list.
 The pilot gave the order to stop engines at 21:10, and expressed doubts in respect of the metacentric height (GM) of the vessel.
 As the list increased, the ship's propeller and rudder came clear of the water.
 The ship grounded on the Bramble Bank in the Solent off the Isle of Wight at 21:15, and settled with a list that would eventually reach 52°.